 Feeding America, the national network of food banks, is collecting comments opposing this rule.
 Take action to show that you stand against hunger in our community.

 On July 23, the White House announced its latest proposal to restrict access to SNAP.
 The proposal would restrict a SNAP policy known as broad-based categorical eligibility (BBCE).
 This harmful proposal comes after Congress passed a bipartisan Farm Bill that protects SNAP.
 Low-income families with children would lose access to critical nutrition programs under this rule.
 The Food Depository strongly opposes this proposed change and urges the White House to rescind it.
 Read our full statement here.

 What you can say in your comment

-- The proposed rule will increase hunger among our most vulnerable neighbors.
+- The proposed rule would increase hunger among our most vulnerable neighbors.
 This proposal would cause 3.1 million individuals to lose SNAP benefits and 500,000 children to lose free school meals.

 - Making cuts to SNAP harms our most vulnerable neighbors.
 SNAP already works effectively to address hunger for those most in need.
 In particular, this rule would make it more difficult for children to access school meals: the Administration estimates that 500,000 children would lose access to free and reduced-price meals at school.
 Here in Illinois, 41% of those who receive SNAP benefits are children.

 - This proposal will decrease efficiency for state agencies while increasing hunger for families.
 Categorical eligibility streamlines the process by which families’ eligibility for SNAP is determined.
 This policy makes it easier for families in need to receive food assistance and allows state agencies to run more efficiently.
 Changes to this policy would create more work for overburdened state agencies.